kylebrackman/GearMate/backend/app/README.md

    - The Profile model contains additional user information.
 ### 6. Location
    - The Location model tracks where items are located.

+## Roadmap for Messaging
+- Use the users table
+- Create a conversations table
+- Create a users_to_conversations table, this links the users to the conversation
+  -
+- conversations have a jsonb column which stores messages